minkj1992/minkj1992.github.io/cka/index.md

 ## Kubelet

-#### The kubelet is the primary "node agent" that runs on each node.
-It can register the node with the `apiserver`

-#### The lifecycle of the kubeadm CLI tool is decoupled from the kubelet, which is a daemon that runs on each node within the Kubernetes cluster.
+The kubelet is the primary "node agent" that runs on each node.
+It can register the node with the `apiserver`.
+The lifecycle of the kubeadm CLI tool is decoupled from the kubelet, which is a daemon that runs on each node within the Kubernetes cluster.
 It means you have to install kubelet and kubeadm when you init cluster by kubeadm.

 - The kubelet will create the pods on the Nodes
 - Monitor Node & Pods